-Users of the standard IEC 60601-2-24:2012 (infusion pumps and similar devices) might scratch their heads over some of the details in the latest edition associated with the performance tests.
-A recent project comparing the first and second edition along with the US version AAMI ID26 might offer a explanation.
+Users of the standard IEC 60601-2-24:2012 (infusion pumps and controllers) might scratch their heads over some of the requirements and details associated with performance tests.
+To put it bluntly, many things just don’t make sense.

 The AAMI standard, formally ANSI/AAMI ID26 is a modified version of IEC 60601-2-24:1998.
-It It includes some dramatic deviations and arguably makes the performance testing significant more complex.
+It includes some dramatic deviations and arguably makes performance testing significantly more complex.
 This AAMI standard has since been withdrawn and is no longer available for sale, and is not used by the FDA as a recognized standard.
 But the influence on the 2012 edition of IEC 60601-2-24 is such that it is worth getting a copy of this standard if you can, just to understand what is going on.

 For example, in IEC 60601-2-24:1998 the sample interval for general performance tests is fixed at 0.5 min.
-In the AAMI edition, this is changed to 1/6min (10s).
-In IEC 60601-2-24:2012, the sample interval is .. blank.
-It’s as if the authors delete the text “0.5 min”, were about to type in “1/6 min”, paused to think about it, and then just forgot.
+In the AAMI edition, this is changed to 1/6min (10 sec).
+In IEC 60601-2-24:2012, the sample interval is ... blank.
+It’s as if the authors deleted the text “0.5 min”, were about to type in “1/6 min”, paused to think about it, and then just forgot.
 Maybe there was a lot of debate about the AAMI methods, which are indeed problematic, followed by huge pressure to get the standard published so that it could be used with the 3rd edition of IEC 60601-1, so they just hit the print button without realising some of the edits were only half baked.
-Which we all do, but … gee … this is a international standard used in a regulatory context and cost $300 bucks to buy.
+Which we all do, but … gee … this is an international standard used in a regulatory context and cost three hundred bucks to buy.
 Surely the publication process contains some kind of plausibility checks?

 Whatever the story is, this article looks at key parameters in performance testing, the history, issues and suggests some practical solutions that could be considered in future amendments or editions.
 For the purpose of this article, the three standards will be called IEC1, IEC2 and AAMI to denote IEC 60601-2-24:1998, IEC 60601-2-24:2012 and ANSI/AAMI ID 26 (R)2013 respectively.

-The AAMI standard tried to deal with this by deleting the note and creating a new defined term - “lowest selectable rate” and then adding a column to Table 102 to include this as one of the rates that can be tested.
+The AAMI standard tried to deal with this by deleting the note, creating a new defined term - “lowest selectable rate” and then adding a column to Table 102 to include this as one of the rates that can be tested.
 Slight problem, though, is that they forgot to select this item in Table 102 for ambulatory pumps, the very device that we need it for.
 Instead, ambulatory pumps must still use the “minimum rate”.
-But, having deleted the note, it meant that ambulatory pumps have to be tested 1mL/hr - a rate that for insulin (applied continuously) would probably kill an elephant.
+But, having deleted the note, it meant that ambulatory pumps have to be tested 1mL/hr - a basal rate that for insulin would probably kill an elephant.

 While making a mess of the ambulatory side, the tests for other pumps are made unnecessarily complex as they do require tests at the lowest selectable rate in addition to 1mL/hr.
 Many bedside pumps are adjustable down to 0.1mL which is the resolution of the display.
 However, no one really expects this rate to be accurate, it’s like expecting your car’s speedometer to be accurate at 1km/hr.
 It is technically difficult to test, and the graphs it produces are likely to be messy and meaningless to the user.
 Clearly not well thought out, and appears to be ignored by manufacturers in practice.

-So what is the real world solution?
-What probably makes the most sense is to avoid fixing it at any number, and leave it up to the manufacturer to decide a “minimum rate” at which pump provides reliable repeatable performance.
+So what is the recommended solution?
+What probably makes the most sense is to avoid fixing it at any number, and leave it up to the manufacturer to decide a “minimum rate” at which the pump provides reliable repeatable performance.
 This rate should of course be declared in the operation manual, and the notes (this time used properly as hints rather than a requirement) can suggest a typical minimum rate of 1mL/hr for general purpose bedside pumps, and highlight the need to assess the risks associated with the user selecting a rate lower than the declared minimum rate.

-AAMI thought the same, and introduced the term “maximum selectable rate”, and added another column to Table 102, requiring tests at the maximum rate for normal volumetric and other types of pumps with continuous flow (excluding ambulatory pumps).
+AAMI must have thought the same, and introduced the term “maximum selectable rate”, and added another column to Table 102, requiring tests at the maximum rate for normal volumetric and other types of pumps with continuous flow (excluding ambulatory pumps).

 IEC2 again started to follow AAMI, adding the new defined term “maximum selectable rate”.
 But again, that’s pretty much as far as it got.
 It was never added to Table 201.102.
 Fortunately, unlike the other stuff ups, this one is benign in that it does not leave the test engineer confused or force any unrealistic test.
 It just defines a term that is never used.